Boolean Expressions

 Logical operators receive boolean expressions as input and return a boolean value.

-The && operator takes two boolean expressions and returns true only if they both evaluate to true.
+operator takes two boolean expressions and returns true

-The || operator takes two boolean expressions and returns true if either one evaluates to true.
+operator takes two boolean expressions and returns true

-The ! operator takes one boolean expression and returns the opposite value.
+operator takes one boolean expression and returns the opposite value.

 Comparison Operators

-comparison operator, as the name implies, compares two expressions and returns either true or false depending on the result of the comparison.
-For example, if we compared two int values, we could test to see if one number is greater than the other, or if both numbers are equal.
-Similarly, we can test one string for equality against another string.
+values, we could test to see if one number is greater than the other, or if both numbers are equal.
+Similarly, we can test one string

 Truth Tables

-truth table is a way to visualize boolean logic.
+A truth table is a way to visualize boolean logic.
 Since booleans only have two possible values, that means that we can compactly list out in a table all the possible input and output pairs for unary and binary boolean operators.

-The image below gives the truth tables for the ANDOR, and NOT operators.
+The image below gives the truth tables for the AND, OR, and NOT operators.
 For each row, the last column represents the output given that the other columns were fed as input to the corresponding operator.

 Conditional Control